re0078/Bayesian_Network_notebook_AI_SUT_spring_2021/BN_rep_p1.md

     **Let us first give an example :**
     &nbsp;&nbsp;&nbsp;&nbsp; **A Reasoning Scenario**

-    <To style="padding-left:19px">I'm at work, neighbor John calls to say that y alram is ringing, but enighbor Mary doesn't ccall.
-SOmetimes it's set off by minor earthquakes.
+    <To style="padding-left:19px">I'm at work, neighbor John calls to say that my alram is ringing, but neighbor Mary doesn't call.
+Sometimes it's set off by minor earthquakes.
 Is there a burglar?
     To answer this question, we must first make a statistical model and then draw a statistical inference So we have statistical language:

   - Variables:

      - B: + | - (boolean) (true for exsit burglar).
      - J: + | - (boolean) (true if John call me).
      - M: + | - (boolean) (true if Mery call me).
      - A: + | - (boolean) (true if alarm is ringing).

      **P(B=+b , J=+j , M=+m)/p(A) A=( J=+j , M=-n)**

      Which is the interpretation of the above speech
-     Are the variables independent of each other?
+     **Are the variables independent of each other?**
-     Should John call us randomly, is there any trust in her words?
+     **Should John call us randomly, is there any trust in her words?**
      So it must be said that these variables will have an interdependence And this is not how the probability can be calculated and we need more information, which we will get acquainted with later, a concept called
     **joint property distribution**

     Now suppose we know the probability that a series of random variables will occur together, in this example John and Marry and alarms and earthquakes (in this example each of these variables is binary and makes things easier for us)
     That we have five variables that must create two to the power of five states Which creates a 32-row table whose columns are variables and the last column is the probability